enonic/old-xp-doc/doc/operations/export.rst

 =================

 Exporting and importing data in your Enonic XP installation is useful both for securing data and migrating between installations.
-Enonic XP ships with a set of :ref:`toolbox` to ease the operation of exporting and importing data from the system.
+Enonic XP ships with a set of tools (:ref:`toolbox`) to ease the operation of exporting and importing data from the system.

 ..
 CAUTION::

-  At the moment, exporting and importing data can only be done to and from files on the server running Enonic XP server.
+  At the moment, exporting and importing data can only be done to and from files on the same server running Enonic XP.

 Export